Skip to Content

 The UK Government’s Department for Work and Pensions developed the Disability Confident scheme to support employers to make the most of the talents people with disabilities and long-term health conditions can bring to the workplace.
 The scheme encourages employers to think differently about how they employ and retain disabled and neuro-diverse people.
 As a signatory of the scheme, NHBC is committed to disability inclusion in the workplace.

-As part of our continued commitment to creating an inclusive workplace for all we have signed up to become Diversity Champion’s with Stonewall.
-Stonewall are part of a vibrant global movement for change made up of LGBTQ+ people, our allies, families and friends, fighting for freedom, for equity and for potential.
+As part of our continued commitment to creating an inclusive workplace for all, we are a Stonewall Proud Employer.
+Stonewall is part of a vibrant global movement for change made up of LGBTQ+ people, our allies, families and friends, fighting for freedom, for equity and for potential.

 Race at work charter logo